OceanGPT/OceanGPT/README.md

         <td><img src="figs/4.png"></td>
     </tr>
 </table>
-You can use OceanGPT-basic for marine science Q&A.
+You can use OceanGPT-basic for ocean domain Q&A.

 1. Input your query (optional: upload an Word/PDF).
 2. Choose the generation hyparameters.